Traditions and Celebrations

 Seasons of the Year

 Each fall, on the Sunday following Labor Day, we mark the return to hearth, home, and church community (after the vacations and slower pace of the summer), with a Water Ceremony that is one of the highlights of our church calendar.
-Members and friends are invited to collect small amounts of water from a place that held spiritual significance for them over the summer; the collective waters are poured into one common vessel, and – by our intention and our blessing – we thus create the “holy water” that is used at baby dedications and memorial services throughout the coming year.
+Members and friends are invited to collect small amounts of water from a place that held spiritual significance for them over the summer.
+If we are able to meet in-person, the collective waters are poured into one common vessel, and – by our intention and our blessing – we thus create the “holy water” that is used at baby dedications and memorial services throughout the coming year.
 The water literally comes from every corner of the globe, and its “gathering in” each September represents the deep connection we feel with our church community, and the deep connection share with our natural world.

 Each year we celebrate two winter traditions at Heritage – Christmas Eve, and the Winter Solstice.
 In our Christmas Eve service, we sing traditional carols, contemplate the miracle of birth, and light the candles that illuminate our glowing faces and reflect our joyous community.
 Our wonderful Choir, which sings and rehearses throughout the year, provides special music.
 On the night of the Winter Solstice (most commonly, Dec.
 21), we gather outdoors to breathe in the crisp winter air, to chant together, and to circle the fire that lights the darkest night of the year.
 Back inside, in the warmth of our Great Hall, we share food, drink and companionship.
 As always – but perhaps particularly at this season of hospitality and hope – all are welcome to worship with us.